Cybex-developers/Cybex-Web2exe/README.md

         "print": false,
         "fullscreen": false
     },
-    "devtools":true
+    "devtools": true,
+    "resize": true
 }
 ```

 ## Steps to test/run your app:
-1. move the "cwe-client.js" file to the place where your html file is located.
-2. Add this line to your code `<script src="./cwe-client.js"></script>`
+1. Add this line to the top of your main html file `<script src="./cwe-client.js"></script>`

 ## Steps to build executable
 1. run `npm init`,it will create package.json file in the root of your app.
 Ignore if already has package.json in the root your of your app
 2. run command `npm i chrome-runner path --save`.
 3. run command `cwe --build` to build executable.

-## What is new as promised:
+## What's new :
-No new need to face useless chrome shortcuts and control over some useful chrome shortcuts.<br>
-Updated documentation.
+disabling resize. <br>
+automated generaton of cwe-client.js file to the location of html file

-## What will be new :
+## What will be new in v2022.3:
-disabling resize.
+1. Use of Node.js functions from an external file somehow like a middler.

+## Note :
+This is the last release of v2022.2